 In 2005 it was estimated that 600,000 to 800,000 humans were trafficked across international borders each year, with 50% being minors, according to the U.S. Department of State, and according to the International Labour Organization (ILO), “global profits made from forced labourers exploited by private enterprises or agents reach $43 billion every year, of which $31.6 billion from trafficked victims.”
 Nine years later, in 2014, the (ILO) reported “forced labor in the private economy generates $150 billion in illegal profits per year, three times more than previously estimated.”
 Polaris, who runs the human trafficking hotline (an article in of itself), also validates (ILO)s $150 billion figure, before the Washington Post tries to dispute these numbers and twist words as they’ve done with so many others reporting accurate information.
 Ironically, that same year, in 2014, religious leaders from around the world met at the Vatican to sign the ‘Declaration of Religious Leaders against Modern Slavery’.
 That didn’t age well.

 Polaris points out another fact: “In 2016, an estimated 1 out of 6 endangered runaways reported to the National Center for Missing and Exploited Children were likely child sex trafficking victims.
 Of those, 86% were in the care of social services or foster care when they ran.
-There is a brilliant documentary, KIDS INC., coming out in September that will go in depth about this very topic.

 Again, all of this begs the question, if ICMEC is as all-powerful as they claim, and have made all of the above steps, as well as many others, to help prevent this worldwide epidemic, why then have the numbers of trafficked victims significantly increased since its inception in 1999 rather than decreased?
 What exactly are they preventing?
 It’s a legitimate question.